-The cumulative impacts of tropical cyclones and storms, predation by crown-of-thorns starfish, thermal stress and exposure to low salinity flood plumes has clearly impacted the condition of inshore reefs (Lam et al. 2018).
+The cumulative impacts of tropical cyclones and storms, predation by crown-of-thorns starfish, thermal stress and exposure to low salinity flood plumes has clearly impacted the condition of inshore reefs (Lam et al. 2018, Ceccarelli et al. 2020, Thompson et al. 2020).
 Compounding the impact of these acute events are the chronic pressures of water quality that operate both spatially along gradients in water quality and temporally in response to variability in the loads of sediments and nutrients delivered by rivers.
-These chronic pressures supress the recovery of coral communities following acute events.
+These chronic pressures suppress the recovery of coral communities following acute events.

 The persistence of inshore coral communities will depend on the long-term balance between frequency and severity of acute pressures and the ability of corals to recover.
-Central to this balance will be management actions or other changes to reduce the influence of chronic pressures that either interact with acute events to exacerbate community declines or suppress the recovery process.
-Given projections for increased severity and/or frequency of pressures due of climate change and other human activities (Steffen et al. 2013, Halpern et al. 2015, Hughes et al. 2018), the focus on supporting recovery in a climate of increasing disturbance is ever-sharpening (GBRMPA 2019).
+Central to this balance will be management actions that reduce the influence of chronic pressures that either interact with acute events to exacerbate community declines or suppress the recovery process.
+Given projections for increased severity and/or frequency of pressures due to climate change and other human activities (Steffen et al. 2013, Halpern et al. 2015, Hughes et al. 2018), the focus on supporting recovery in a climate of increasing disturbance is ever-sharpening (Abelson 2020, GBRMPA 2019).

-Disentangling the influence of run-off in the observed declines in coral condition, or the ability of communities to recover, remains difficult for several reasons.
-Firstly, coral response-thresholds to the cumulative pressures associated with water quality are likely to be spatially variable because of the selection and acclimatisation of corals in response to location-specific conditions.
-Secondly, extrinsic variability, along with low concentrations of many constituents of water quality, limits the ability to quantify additional pressures resulting from run-off at scales relevant to the communities monitored.
-Finally, effects of interactions between water quality stressors have only been quantified for a limited combination of pressures and few coral species (e.g. Uthicke et al. 2016).
-The response of coral reef communities to the cumulative impacts of the range of sediment, nutrient and pesticide contaminants carried by rivers, along with climate change, is still only semi-quantitatively understood (although it is unlikely that pesticides are reaching our monitored coral sites at concentrations that are known to cause any impact).
+Disentangling the influence of run-off on the observed declines in coral condition, or on the ability of communities to recover, remains difficult for several reasons.
+Firstly, coral response-thresholds to the cumulative pressures associated with water quality will be spatially variable because of the selection and acclimatisation of corals in response to location-specific conditions.
+Secondly, extrinsic variability, due to weather, along with low concentrations for many constituents of water quality, limits the ability to quantify pressures resulting from run-off at scales relevant to the communities monitored.
+Finally, effects of interactions between water quality stressors and with other acute disturbances have only been quantified for a limited combination of pressures and few coral species (e.g. Uthicke et al. 2016).
 In combination, these knowledge gaps limit the ability to quantify thresholds for water quality that are appropriate to the diversity of coral communities found on inshore reefs.
-However, focusing on the response of the coral communities (as measured by differences in index scores) does identify both spatial and temporal responses of coral communities to variation in water quality.
+However, focusing on the response of the coral communities (as measured by differences in index scores) does identify both spatial and temporal patterns in the responses of coral communities to variation in water quality (Thompson et al. 2020).

-Spatially, results from this project reiterate that macroalgae abundance is enhanced, to the detriment of corals, in areas exposed to the chronic pressure of high nutrient availability (Fabricius et al. 2005).
-Temporally, the recovery of coral communities, assessed as rate of increase in index scores, also shows a negative relationship to river discharge and the corresponding loads of sediments and nutrients carried therein.
-In combination these results highlight the detrimental influence that the chronic pressure of water quality has on recover of coral communities following inevitable exposure to acute pressures.
+Spatially, results from this project substantiate that macroalgal abundance is enhanced, to the detriment of corals, in areas exposed to chronic high nutrient availability (Fabricius et al. 2005).
+Temporally, the recovery of coral communities, assessed as rate of increase in index scores, shows a negative relationship to river discharge volume and the corresponding loads of sediments and nutrients carried therein.
+In combination these results highlight the detrimental influence of water quality constituents on the recovery of coral communities following inevitable exposure to acute pressures.

-As the time series for the MMP increases some pertinent observations relating to the balance between disturbance regimes and recovery of coral communities can be made:
+As the time-series for the MMP lengthens some pertinent observations relating to the balance between the impact of disturbances and recovery of coral communities can be made: